Besides scheduling and time tracking functionality, Planday offers you a way to easily manage vacation periods for your employees.

 With the setup done and all the details in place, your employees can request absence, as they need/want via the Planday app or by logging in to their Planday account on the web.

-As a manager, you can request absence on behalf of your employees.
-This can be done from Schedule > Absence requests > Register Absence.
+As a manager, you can request leave on behalf of your employees.
+This can be done from Schedule > Leave requests > Register Leave.
 Choose the employee you will be requesting absence for, select the period and an Absence account and click Next to get to step 2.